 SmartBear TestLeft is an automated test framework for creating and running functional and UI tests for Windows desktop and Web applications.
 You can create tests in Java and run them with any Java testing framework (for example, JUnit or TestNG) or by using any CI system (for example, Jenkins).

-TestLeft is built on the TestComplete engine and supports a vast majority of the applications and technologies supported by TestComplete.
+TestLeft is built on the TestComplete engine (both of them have a similar object recognition engine) and it supports most applications and technologies supported by TestComplete.

 You can create TestLeft tests in any Java IDE you like, for example, Eclipse, IntelliJ IDEA, or NetBeans:

 You can create tests using any Java IDE running under any operating system (including non-Windows operating systems).
 However, you can do the following only on Windows operating systems –